scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 You sever the connections surrounding a creature you can see, leaving them utterly isolated.
 Make a spellcasting roll against the creatures Charisma save.
 On success the creature loses any powers gained from a deity or pact and loses the attunement benefits from magic items.
-Isolated creatures are shrouded from the divine weave, any spell cast against an isolated creature adds 1 terrible die to its roll.
+Isolated creatures are shrouded from the divine weave, any spell cast against an isolated creature adds a terrible die to its roll.

 Add an enhanced die for every level cast above 6th.